 Zilpah was a slave girl given to Leah by her father.
 When Leah believed she could bare no more children she gave the slave girl to Jacob (Genesis 30).
 She produced two of Jacob's sons.

 Rachel was the younger daughter of Laban.
 Jacob, because of Laban's deception, had to work fourteen years to earn the right to marry her.
 After God miraculously healed her of being unable to bare children she gave birth to Joseph.
 She later died giving birth to Benjamin.
 Rachel is the first woman recorded in the Bible as dying in childbirth.

-David, of the tribe of Judah, was the youngest son of Jesse.
+David, who represented the 13th generation from Abraham in the family tree, was the youngest son of Jesse.
 He becomes king in 1010 B.C. at about the age of 30.
-He ruled over the tribe of Judah for 7 1/2 years then over a united Israel until his death in 970 B.C.
+He ruled over the tribe of Judah for 7 1/2 years, then over a united Israel, until his death in 970 B.C.
 He won military battles that expanded Israel's kingdom.
 He conquered Jerusalem from the Jebusites, made it his capital and eventually brought the Ark of the Covenant to it.
-Although he, at times, sinned greatly before God (e.g. adultery with Bathsheba then arranging her husband's death) he is considered the greatest human king of Israel.
-His son Solomon, the wisest man ever, became king upon his death.

 Additional Study Materials

 brothers and sisters?

 to the promised land